Warlord777/nantes-cool-challange/README.md

 NANTES'S COOL SOUTHERN AFRICAN MAP.

+This is the project i have done for my cool challange.

 1. CORE IDEA.

     This is a basic map app that gives people access to some basic information of Southern Africa in a more interactive manner.